In this article:

 - Antidiabetes medications: Aloe gel may decrease blood sugar levels.
 Consuming it in conjunction with diabetes medications can cause hypoglycemia.

-- Sevoflurane: Sevoflurane is used to decrease the risk of blood clots.
-This drug interacts with aloe vera and should not be consumed orally within 2 weeks of having surgery as it increases the risk of bleeding.
+- Sevoflurane: Sevoflurane is used to decrease the risk of blood clots, and it interacts with aloe vera.
+Thus, aloe vera should not be consumed orally within 2 weeks of having surgery as it increases the risk of bleeding.

 Is aloe vera gel good for your face?

-- Increases flexibility and reduces fragility of the skin
+- Increase flexibility and reduce fragility of the skin